Pokecraft-exe/crver/README.md

 ## link between server and the pages

-Windows provides MMF (Memory Mapped Files) that is a file stored in RAM sharable between processes.
-This is what i (will) use to share infos between the page and the server.
+The new crver API uses ramdisk and RAM filesystems to share info between the page and the server.

 ## CRVER API